About Heather Farris >

 RELATED: 6 Places to Use Keywords to Optimize Your Pinterest Profile

 This one is a new best practice, and I’m super excited about it.
 It involves adding a banner to the top of your Pinterest profile.
+It’s great real estate, just like a billboard with all your own information on your profile.
+You can upload a video there or upload a standard static image there.

 I would definitely make sure to upload a fully optimized banner to that area.
 If you see mine below, you will notice that I have an image of myself and a singular call to action because I want people to take action on when they see my profile.